 |Title:||Head Women's Lacrosse Coach|

-Katie Hagan is in her second year as head women's lacrosse coach at Ursinus College.
-She comes to Collegeville after serving three years as an assistant at her alma mater, Gettysburg College.
+Katie Hagan is in her third year as head women's lacrosse coach at Ursinus College.

 During her first year at the helm, Coach Hagan guided the Bears to a 9-8 record and a berth in the Centennial Conference playoffs.

 While at Gettysburg, Hagan also served as assistant strength and conditioning coach.
 In her role as assistant coach, she was responsible for helping with the day-to-day operations of the program, including practice planning, evaluation of student athletes, game day prep as well as charting academic progress.
 The program made three appearances in the NCAA Division III Semifinals, including a national championship in 2011.